sndrsmnk/ng-rddmarc/README.md

 # ng-rddmarc

-DMARC aggregate report to DB parser tool.
+DMARC aggregate report to DB parser tool.<br/>
 &copy; 2016, GPLv2, Sander Smeenk, <github@freshdot.net>

-This tool will help with automatic parsing of DMARC RUA 'Aggregate Reports' to a MySQL database.
+This tool will help with automatic parsing of DMARC RUA 'Aggregate Reports' to a MySQL database.<br/>
 It can monitor a Maildir, for instance, and process reports that come in on the fly.